simonsanchezart/simonsanchezart/README.md

 ![](https://pbs.twimg.com/profile_banners/775454437351514112/1641861042/1080x360)
-# HI, I'M SIMON :smiley:
+# HI, I'M SIMON :smiley:🖖

 I'm a **multi-disciplinary** game developer into Art & STEM.
 I have a **technical-designer profile** with a great passion for creating systems with an **empathetic approach**.